-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Moisey Uretzky, co-founder of DigitalOcean in Q1 2020 shortly after the Corona pandemic hit.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Moisey Uretzky, co-founder of DigitalOcean in Q1 2020 shortly after the Corona pandemic hit.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcheror wherever you get your podcasts.

 Erasmus Elsner 0:08

 What’s up everybody, and welcome to another episode of Sandhill road, the show where I talk to successful startup founders and their investors, about the companies that they built and invest in.
 And the goal, like always, is to give you a sense of what it’s like to be in their shoes, to understand how their businesses tick, how they got to where they are today and to learn from their many successes and mistakes.
 We are recording this in very difficult times as the COVID-19 and Corona pandemic have spread from Asia to Europe to all over the world.
 In an unprecedented move to combat this crisis, and to flatten the curve through social distancing, many companies over the last few weeks have moved to a “work from home policy”.
 And while frontend collaboration solutions such as Zoom and Slack, have received much of the public attention over the last few weeks, we shouldn’t forget that the public cloud and it’s enabling solutions are really backstopping this entire shift to remote work.
 In other words, cloud infrastructure providers are really an unsung hero in enabling social distancing, and allowing us to work from home and flatten the curve.
 And my guest today is a thought leader in exactly this vertical.
 I’m talking to Moisey Uretzky, the co-founder of DigitalOcean.

 How is this possible?

 Erasmus Elsner 1:19